mwprcvl/narwhal/docs/4_saasfee.md

 ## Purpose

 I wanted to set up an Anaconda Python environment on a Docker container.
 This would be a starting point for a project that could be developed on a laptop and scaled on a server.
 This information is also captured in a working example [here](../saasfee).
+The Docker image is available [here](https://hub.docker.com/r/mwprcvl/saasfee).

 ## Prerequisites